textcortex/JSON-DOC/docs/differences-from-notion.md

 - Certain fields can be omitted, which would fall back to default values.
 - Metadata field is present in blocks.
 - grep `// notion-diverge`

+## Ideas

+- Let TableBlocks have caption?
+In Notion, they cannot have captions.